mauriciopoppe/blog/site/content/notes/learning-japanese.md

 ## Visiting Japan in the future

 Another reason why I decided to learn Japanese is that I'm planning to visit Japan again.
-I enjoyed my stay there so much, and I miss it dearly!
+I enjoyed my stay there a lot, and I miss it dearly!
 I'll leave this image here as motivation, reminding me of how happy I felt while staying there.

 {{< figure src="/images/japan-2025.jpg" caption="Me enjoying Japan" imgStyle="max-height: 800px; width: auto;" >}}